kadena-io/pact/docs/en/pact-reference.md

 ### Interfaces {#interfaces}
 ---

-An interface, as defined in Pact, is a collection of models used for formal verification, constant definitions, and typed function signatures that require an implementation when a module is stated to 'implement' said interface.
+An interface, as defined in Pact, is a collection of models used for formal verification, constant definitions, and typed function signatures.
+When a module issues an [implements](#implements), then that module is said to 'implement' said interface, and must provide an implementation .
 This allows for abstraction in a similar sense to Java's interfaces, Scala's traits, Haskell's typeclasses or OCaML's signatures.
 Multiple interfaces may be implemented in a given module, allowing for an expressive layering of behaviors.

 Interfaces are declared using the `interface` keyword, and providing a name for the interface.
-Since interfaces cannot be upgraded, and no implementations exist in an interface aside from constant data, there is no notion of governance that need be applied.
-An interface is then _implemented_ by using the `implements` declaration in the body of a module.
+Since interfaces cannot be upgraded, and no function implementations exist in an interface aside from constant data, there is no notion of governance that need be applied.
 Multiple interfaces may be implemented by a single module.
-If there are conflicting names among multiple interfaces, then the two interfaces are incompatible, and the user must either inline the code they want, or redefine the interfaces to the point that the conflict is resolved.
+If there are conflicting function names among multiple interfaces, then the two interfaces are incompatible, and the user must either inline the code they want, or redefine the interfaces to the point that the conflict is resolved.

-Constants declared in an interface can be accessed directly by their fully qualified name.
-Because interface constants are directly accessed by their fully-qualified name, they do not have the same naming constraints as function signatures.
+Constants declared in an interface can be accessed directly by their fully qualified name `namespace.interface.const`, and so, they do not have the same naming constraints as function signatures.

 Additionally, interfaces my make use of module declarations, admitting use of the [use](pact-functions.html#use) keyword, allowing interfaces to import members of other modules.
 This allows interface signatures to be defined in terms of table types defined in an imported module.